Last updated on March 28th, 2018 at 05:07 pm

 The other concern is the amount of cheese increasing the calorie count, and yes I totally agree with you.
 You can always cut back on the cheese, you don’t need to use as much.
 You could even just use some Parmesan cheese instead, or whatever low fat cheese you prefer.
 However, these cauliflower tots are only 32 calories per tot, so not too shabby if you ask me.
 And wouldn’t hey make an awesome snack for game day?
 Trust me, those guys would never guess they’re eating something healthy!

 The possibilities are endless with these tots, mainly because you can serve them with all sorts of dips.
-For example they would be great with tzatziki, or queso dip.
+For example they would be great on a platter with Baked Zucchini Chips and tzatziki, or queso dip.
 You could even serve them with chili sauce or plum sauce, however if you do, I’d skip the Italian seasoning in them.

 Check out the video to see how easy these tots are to make.

 If you try this recipe, please let us know!
 Leave a comment, rate it and tag a photo #jocooks on Instagram so we can see it.
 I always love to see what you guys come up with!

 - Preheat your oven to 425 F degrees.
 Prepare a large baking sheet with parchment paper.

 - Chop the cauliflower into small florets and add them to your food processor.
 Pulse a few times until the cauliflower resembles rice.